melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 ```

-Strun - is uitility comes with Sparrow to run sparrow scripts, it is used by plugin developres.
+Strun - is utility comes with Sparrow to run sparrow scripts, it is used by plugin developers.

 # Upload script to Sparrowhub